Evaluate the quality and success of past restoration efforts by measuring their value to reptiles and small mammals.

 Recommend which revegetation strategies are best for these target animal groups and thus increase the efficacy and focus the delivery of future revegetation on the most suitable strategies.

-Although the data has not been analysed as yet, 140 animals were captured and identified and released.
-80 of these were native animals and the remainder were mice.
-The highlight was the capture of the threatened Gidgee skink Egernia stokesii badia in one of the control sites and also the capture of 2 species of dunnart.
 It is clear from this research that the lack of groundcover in these revegetated sites has a large effect on trapped species, with generally a low capture rate compared to other studies, and a very high number of introduced house mice.

 - OrganisationYarra Yarra Catchment Management Group